Alpine-Healthcare/PDOS/README.md

 PDOS (Patient Data Operating System) is a library that provides a secure framework for handling patient health data.
 It includes features for managing treatments, messages, and synchronizing health records while maintaining privacy and security.

+## Networks

+### Marigold Testnet
+The primary test environment for Alpine development and integration testing.
+It provides a complete replica of the production environment.

 ## Features

 - **Data Management**: Secure handling of patient health records